CumulusNetworks/docs/content/cumulus-netq-32/Verify-Network-Connectivity/_index.md

 ## View On-demand Trace Results

 After you have started an on-demand trace, the results are displayed either in the NetQ UI On-demand Trace Result card or by running the `netq show trace results` command.

+### View Layer 3 On-demand Trace Results

+View the results for a layer 2 trace based on how you created the request.

+{{< tabs "TabID832" >}}

+{{< tab "Trace Request card" >}}

+After you click **Run Now**, the corresponding results card is opened on your workbench.
+While it is working on the trace, a notice is shown on the card indicating it is running.

+{{<figure src="/images/netq/od-trace-result-medium-l3-running-320.png" width="200">}}

+Once results are obtained, it displays them.
+Using our example from earlier, the following results are shown:

+{{<figure src="/images/netq/od-trace-result-medium-320.png" width="200">}}

+In this example, we see that the trace was successful.
+12 paths were found between the devices, some with three hops and some four hops and with an overall MTU of 9216.
+Because there is a difference between the minimum and maximum number of hops (as seen in this example) or if the trace failed, you could view the large results card for additional information.

+{{<figure src="/images/netq/od-trace-result-large-summary-tab-320.png" width="500">}}

+In our example, we can see that paths 9-12 had three hops by scrolling through the path listing in the table.
+To view the hop details, refer to the next section.
+If there were errors or warnings, that caused the trace failure, a count would be visible in this table.
+To view more details for this and other traces, refer to {{<link title="#View Detailed On-demand Trace Results" text="Detailed On-demand Trace Results">}}.

+{{< /tab >}}

+{{< tab "netq trace" >}}

+The results of the `netq trace` command are displayed in the terminal window where you ran the command.
+Refer to {{<link title="#Create On-demand Traces" text="Create On-demand Traces">}}.

+{{< /tab >}}

+{{< tab "netq add trace" >}}

+After you have run the `netq add trace` command, you are able to view the results in the NetQ UI.

+1. Open the NetQ UI and log in.

+2. Open the xxxx workbench where the associated On-demand Trace Result card has been placed.

+To view more details for this and other traces, refer to {{<link title="#View Detailed On-demand Trace Results" text="Detailed On-demand Trace Results">}}.

+{{< /tab >}}

+{{< /tabs >}}

 ### View Layer 2 On-demand Trace Results